-Subject Audience Required frequency of refresher training or assessment Comments on training delivery Safeguarding Adults (Version 2) Level 1: All staff working in health care settings.
-3 years Level 1: Elearning can cover alignment to CSTF learning outcomes.
-Level 2: All practitioners who have regular contact with patients, their families or carers, or the public.
-3 years Level 2: Elearning can cover alignment to CSTF learning outcomes.
-Level 3: Registered health care staff who engage in assessing, planning, intervening and evaluating the needs of adults where there are safeguarding concerns (as appropriate to role).
-3 years Level 3: Elearning can support delivery of knowledge aspects of learning outcomes.
+Subject Audience Proposed frequency of refresher training Comments on training delivery 9.
 Safeguarding Children (Version 3) Level 1: All staff working in health care settings.
 Level 2: All non-clinical and clinical staff who have any contact (however small) with children, young people and/or parents/carers or any adult who may pose a risk to children.
 3 years 3 years E-learning is appropriate to impart knowledge at levels 1 and 2.
-At Level 2, training, education and learning opportunities should also include multi- disciplinary and scenario- based discussion.
-Level 3: Clinical staff (working with children, young people and/or their parents/ carers and/or any adult who could pose a risk to children), who could potentially contribute to assessing, planning, intervening and/ or evaluating the needs of a child or young person and/or parenting capacity (regardless of whether there have been previously identified child protection/safeguarding concerns or not).
-3 years At level 3, E-learning can be used as preparation for reflective team-based learning.
-At level 3, learning should be multi-disciplinary and inter-agency, including opportunities for personal reflection, scenario-based discussion, drawing on case studies etc.
+At Level 2, training, education and learning opportunities should also include multidisciplinary and scenario-based discussion.
+Level 3: Clinical staff (working with children, young people and/or their parents/ carers and/or any adult who could pose a risk to children), who could potentially contribute to assessing, planning, intervening and/or evaluating the needs of a child or young person and/or parenting capacity (regardless of whether there have been previously identified child protection/safeguarding concerns or not).
+At level 3, Elearning can be used as preparation for reflective team- based learning.
+At level 3, learning should be multi-disciplinary and interagency, including opportunities for personal reflection, scenario-based discussion, drawing on case studies etc. 10.
+Resuscitation Level 1: Any clinical or non- clinical staff, dependent upon local risk assessment or work context 1 year A variety of methods can be used for annual updates (including E-Learning).
+Level 2: Staff with direct clinical care responsibilities including all qualified healthcare professionals Level 3: Registered healthcare professionals with a responsibility to participate as part of the resuscitation team 1 year 1 year At levels 2 and 3, practical instruction i.e. 'hands-on' simulation training and assessment is recommended for clinical staff.
+11. Information Governance and Data Security All staff involved in routine access to information 1 year Elearning can cover alignment to CSTF learning outcomes.
+12. Information Governance (Scotland) Foundation: Support Staff Roles Intermediate Level 1: Clinical, Administrators and Managers Required refresher periods based upon local assessment Elearning can cover alignment to CSTF learning outcomes.